Vedic Temples as Centers of Sacred Knowledge

 Vedic temples should be known as centers of sacred spiritual knowledge and practice.
 Such temples are often known as being places of worship where devotees can go and see images or Deities of the Divine, offer prayers and service, or pujas to uplift us or for other various reasons.
 They are also the places where we can stay in touch with the Vedic tradition and observe the holy days and its customs, and get association with other like-minded people.
 These are only a few of the important purposes of our temples.

 For most of us this is enough, and we are content to continue going to the temples for such reasons.
 But for some of the younger generations, this may not be enough.
 Many will continue to respect the traditions found in the temples, at least in their own way, but they may also look at the worship to the Deities as less important, that it may not apply to their own lives so deeply.
 So, the meaning and the purpose of the temples need to be viewed as more than this.
-Thus, Vedic temples should also be viewed as centers of sacred spiritual knowledge, or places where we can attain the wisdom of the purpose of life that can be acquired no where else.
+Thus, Vedic temples should also be viewed as centers of sacred spiritual knowledge, or places where we can attain the wisdom of the purpose of life that can be acquired nowhere else.
+Temples should also be viewed as places where we can gain the understanding of who and what we are, what we are doing here, how we got here, where are we going, and where we should be going if we utilize this life and its opportunity correctly.
+All of this we learn from the Vedic knowledge.

 If temples are also viewed as centers of deep spiritual knowledge, then it takes on a different role than only a place of worship.
-The Vedic spiritual knowledge offers the most profound level of insight and understanding on the purpose of our existence and what is our real identity.
+The Vedic spiritual tradition offers the most profound level of insight and understanding on the purpose of our existence and what is our real identity than most anything else you will find.
 It provides a rare and unique view of how we fit into this world and what we are meant to do here.
 This knowledge needs to be preserved and distributed.
 And temples are the best places to provide that kind of education.
 But to be viewed as centers of deep spiritual knowledge, such awareness must also be found in the ability, character, and knowledge of the priests and managers within, and they must also provide the means to distribute such knowledge.
 This can be done in an assortment of ways, but primarily through classes and the distribution of books, not only in the rituals or pujas that are performed.

 Books on the spiritual Vedic knowledge are very important to hand out and sell to one and all, but examples of this knowledge must also be made available.
 Thus, classes should also be arranged so everyone with the time and interest can go to gain the additional insights through discussions with others who know the information and how it can be applied in this day and age.
 This is one thing that has been said amongst Hindus themselves, that most are not educated enough in their own culture.
 So, this is only a part of the responsibility of our Vedic temples, which can allow them to be viewed as more than merely a place of worship, but a place where the unique Vedic wisdom on life can be attained.